This guide explains everything you need to know about women’s health in the UK, and how to access it via the public and private healthcare systems.

 Sexual health services are free and available to everyone in the UK.
 Services and advice may be available from: sexual health clinics (which can also be called family planning, genitourinary medicine (GUM) or sexual and reproductive health clinics), GPs, some pharmacies, and young people’s services.

 A sexual health clinic can give you advice about both sexually transmitted infections (STIs) and contraception.
-Here, you can receive information on how to protect yourself from STIs, get tested for them, and gain information and access to different types of contraception, including emergency contraception.
+Here, you can receive information on how to protect yourself from STIs, get tests for them, and access contraception.

-If you visit a sexual health service for the first time, you are usually asked to fill in a form with your details.
-During your consultation, you may be asked some personal questions, such as your medical and sexual history, what methods of contraception you use, and other questions about your sex life and sexual partners.
-If you need to be tested for STIs, you may need to provide a blood or urine sample.
-Depending on what the problem is, some women may also need to have a vaginal exam, and men may need to have some samples taken from their penis.
+If you visit a sexual health service for the first time, you’ll fill in a form with your details.
+During your consultation, they may ask personal questions, such as your medical and sexual history, what methods of contraception you use, and other questions about your sex life.
+If you need STI tests, you may need to provide a blood or urine sample.
+Depending on what the problem is, some women may also need a vaginal exam; men may need to have samples taken from their penis.

-All information regarding your visit will be treated confidentially and will not be shared with anyone outside the sexual health service without your permission, including your GP.
-If you have been sexually assaulted, you may be offered a specialist service and help with reporting the assault to the police, if you choose to.
+All information regarding your visit is confidential and isn’t shared outside the sexual health service without your permission.
+If you were sexually assaulted, you may be offered a specialist service and help with reporting the assault to the police.